cutlersr/iggypop/README.rst

 Codon tables
 =====

-For cds mode, a condensed local version of the 'cocoputs <https://pubmed.ncbi.nlm.nih.gov/31029701>'_ database is used for codon table lookups.
+For cds mode, a condensed local version of the `cocoputs <https://pubmed.ncbi.nlm.nih.gov/31029701>`_ database is used for codon table lookups.
 For gb mode, the species is specified in the annotation passed to dnachisel, which uses Kazusa codon tables.
 Based on our lab's most common use cases, **cds mode defaults to an arabidopsis codon table, and gb mode defaults to an *E.coli* codon table**.
 To change this, use the `--species flag`; TaxIDs or condensed names will work  for cds mode; except for a small number of common short names, TaxIDs are required for gb mode.